cjweeks/tensorflow-cmake/examples/README.md

 inside the `external/` directory of the project wwhen built).
 The `install-project`, however, requires you to install both Eigen and Protobuf on your machine before building.

-Note: The `FindTensorFlow.cmake` module has already been copied into these projects for cimplicity; this must be done manually for other projects.
+Note: The `FindTensorFlow.cmake` module has already been copied into these projects for simplicity; this must be done manually for other projects.

 ## Configuring
-The following instructions assume you are in the root directory of this repository, the directory structure for the projects exist, main.cc and graph.pb are already positioned, and the TensorFlow repository is located in `~/git/tensorflow`.
+The following instructions assume you are in the root directory of this repository, no alterations have been made to the directory sructure, and the TensorFlow repository is located in `~/git/tensorflow`.
 The steps for generating the projects are as follows:

 ### External-Project
 ```bash